jennifer-k-ludwig/BeaverHacksW18Team8/README.md

 # MASH
 MASH is a game that is intended to predict one's future.
 This game consists of several categories, each of which represent a part of a future life, including Home, Partner, Kids, Job, and Salary.
 The user will be presented with each category, one at a time, and asked to enter 4 possible outcomes for them.
-After the user has completed their personalization, they will be asked to pick a lucky number and the game will predict their future!
+After the user has completed their personalization, they will be given a lucky number and the game will predict their future!

-(screenshot of homescreen here)

 ## Usage
 ```